 - Hard Drive – 256 GB

 - Display Resolution – 1366x768

 - RAM – 8 GB

 - Hard Drive – 512 GB – 1TB 7200 RPM Drive

 On LionPATH, you can view transcripts, access financial aid information, pay tuition bills, schedule courses, and much more.

-Starting August 2019, visit LinkedIn Learning’s library of thousands of free, on-demand tutorials to enhance your coursework and build your resume.
+Visit LinkedIn Learning’s library of thousands of free, on-demand tutorials to enhance your coursework and build your resume.